 Query Watchdog is a process that prevents queries from monopolizing cluster resources by examining the most common causes of large queries and terminating queries that pass a threshold.
-This topic describes how to enable and configure Query Watchdog.
+This article describes how to enable and configure Query Watchdog.

 Query Watchdog is enabled for all interactive clusters created using the UI.

 An analyst is performing some ad hoc queries in a just-in-time data warehouse.
 The analyst uses a shared autoscaling cluster that makes it easy for multiple users to use a single cluster at the same time.
 Suppose there are two tables that each have a million rows.

 import org.apache.spark.sql.functions._ spark.conf.set("spark.sql.shuffle.partitions", 10) spark.range(1000000) .withColumn("join_key", lit(" ")) .createOrReplaceTempView("table_x") spark.range(1000000) .withColumn("join_key", lit(" ")) .createOrReplaceTempView("table_y")

 These table sizes are manageable in Apache Spark.
 However, they each include a

 join_key column with an empty string in every row.
 This can happen if the data is not perfectly clean or if there is significant data skew where some keys are more prevalent than others.
 These empty join keys are far more prevalent than any other value.

 In the code below, the analyst is joining these two tables on their keys, which produces output of one trillion results, and all of these are produced on a single executor (the executor that gets the